 The ideal candidate will be an experienced mid-career or senior professional with who thrives in a creative, multi-disciplinary environment and is looking for an opportunity to expand and leverage his/her existing work to support practical reforms in order to improve the public health of this vulnerable population.
 The ideal candidate will have:

 Commensurate with experience, excellent benefits.

 Submit cover letter and CV.
 Online submission in PDF format is preferred.
-The deadline for applications is August 11, 2014.

 However, if necessary, materials may be mailed or faxed to: